 Many companies with large fleets of trucks monitor their drivers as an investment in safety.
 So far, the investments have paid off in reduced personal injury, workers comp, and wrongful death truck accident claim.
 By tracking employees driving, employers are able to influence the behavior of the drivers, which leads to fewer claims.

 You May Have to Fight to Get The Data

 In addition, one should also be aware that all EDR data retrieved is owned by the owners, but litigation may cause this information to be released through a court order.
-In all, EDR technology allows many benefits despite the minor limitations.
-Our experienced commercial vehicle accident attorneys can help get this vital proof!
+In all, EDR technology allows many benefits despite minor limitations.
+Our experienced commercial vehicle accident attorneys in Houston can help get this vital proof!

 For Houston’s big truck wreck victims, the EDR can provide critical information regarding how the accident happened and steps should be taken early to preserve such information.